antoniogiacomelli/K0BA_Lil/README.md

 /*
  UART Server: only prints the received string;
- on a more complex system a server task could be located within the service code and follow an
- APDU scheme or similar
+ on a more complex system a server task could be located within the service code, and use an APDU scheme to or similar to parse the received msg
 */
 void UART_Server_Task(void* args)
 {